-Zion National Park is home to some truly iconic hikes – people come from all over the country to conquer trails like Angels Landing and take in epic views at the Canyon Overlook trail.
+Zion National Park is home to some truly iconic hikes – people come from all over the country to conquer trails like Angels Landing and Scouts Lookout, and take in epic views at the Canyon Overlook trail.
 We spent a few days in Zion National Park specifically to scout out these hikes and gauge what the experience would be like for eloping couples.
 The Canyon Overlook Trail is super popular and one of the most accessible.
 It’s an easy way to guarantee those epic sunset portraits without a long hike back in the dark.
-Angels Landing is on the other end of the spectrum, strenuous and steep, but possibly the most popular hike in the entire park.
+Scout’s Lookout is on the other end of the spectrum, strenuous and steep, but possibly the most popular hike in the entire park when paired with Angel’s Landing.
 The whole trail is mind-blowingly beautiful with an epic reward.
 We wanted to break down the experience at each, to show you one way we search for the perfect trail for every couple.

 Some Things to Ask Yourself When Choosing Your Own Elopement Location

 What kind of environment would we like to experience?

 Would we enjoy an easy walk or a proper challenge to get there?

 What kind of activities can we do near our elopement location?

 How accessible is our elopement location if we bring guests?

 What will the weather be like on our elopement date?

 Whether you’re planning to elope in Zion National Park or anywhere else in the world, don’t forget to consider all of these factors when deciding on where to say your vows.
 Every time we explore a new location, these are the factors we’re taking note of so we can accurately recommend the PERFECT trails for our couples based on their own unique preferences.
 So with all of that in mind, here’s a breakdown of two vastly different Zion hiking experiences.